 • Complying with all the terms of the lease agreement.

 • Making requested repairs within a reasonable amount of time.

 • Maintaining the peace and quiet of the property.

-• Providing notice whenever looking to change any part of the lease agreement.
+• Providing notice whenever looking to change any part of the lease agreement, including rent increases.

 • Following the proper eviction process when looking to evict a tenant.

 In the state of Colorado, tenant rights inclue:

 • Be notified whenever a landlord wants to make changes to the terms of the lease.

 • Remain in the property until the proper eviction procedure has been carried out.